Skip to main content

 Each item should have enough specificity to translate into a test: inputs, expected outputs, preconditions, postconditions.

-Phase 3 — Test Convention Discovery (Oracle + Navigator)
+Phase 3 — Test Convention Discovery (Expert + Navigator)

 Goal: Understand how the project’s existing tests are structured so generated tests match perfectly.
 This phase ensures generated tests are indistinguishable from hand-written tests by the team.
 The agent must discover the testing conventions before writing any test code.
 Step 3.1: Query for test framework and structure.